Schmuck (pejorative): In popular culture

 Although schmuck is considered an obscene term in Yiddish, it has become a common American idiom for "jerk" or "idiot".
 It can be taken as offensive, however, by some Jews, particularly those with strong Yiddish roots.
 Allan Sherman explained in his book The Rape of the A*P*E* that, if a word is used frequently enough, it loses its shock value and comes into common usage without raising any eyebrows.

 The term was notably used in the 2010 comedy film Dinner for Schmucks, in which the plot centered on a competition among businessmen to see who could invite the biggest idiot to a monthly dinner.
-In her review of the film for the New York Times, film critic Debbie Schlussel took issue with the movie's use of the term "schmuck", and with its use of Yiddish at all, adding: “The more correct title would have been ‘Dinner for Schlemiels'.”
+In her review of the film for the New York Times, film critic Debbie Schlussel took issue with the movie's use of the term, and with its use of Yiddish at all, adding: “The more correct title would have been ‘Dinner for Schlemiels'.”
 She added, "At The New York Times, where the word is still considered potentially offensive, the title of [the] film may be mentioned only sparingly.
 Still, advertisements for the movie would probably pass muster", and suggested that the main characters in the film might be more appropriately called "shmendriks".